Yo! Podcast #004 – Jason Schuller – Product Designer, Founder Leeflets

 Rob: It's quite interesting, just when we're chatting before we hit record, is that someone can follow your full journey just through a podcast, and you can record a lesson every day of your build and just put it out there.
 You just need a microphone and you can...I mean, Spotify, there's no barrier to entry, really.
 You can use, get Anchor, and you can create a podcast for free.
 And so this is like almost the new ways people can follow your journey, it can be through a podcast, and that's consumed pretty passively and easily.

 Jason: Yeah.
-I mean, I think if I were to do it today, it would definitely be in this form of audio or, you know, video as well.
+I mean, I think if I were to do it today, it would definitely be in this form of audio or video as well.
 So, probably audio with supplemental videos here and there.
 I don't know that I would go back to writing articles.

 Rob: Right.
 So, let's very quick, an intermission I like to call True, False, Maybe.